weishiuchang/writeups/onprem-istio/README.md

 helloworld-7859b66cdf-v2wcc   1/1     Running   0          100m
 ```

 Containers is 1 of 1.
 According to Istio docs this means that service is not part of the mesh network. **But!** It is still reachable!
-That's good, that allows us an avenue for migrating services into the cluster and more importantly a fall back if we absolutely must get the Service out of the mesh and working right away as part of troubleshooting.
+That's good, that allows us an avenue for migrating services into the cluster and more importantly a get-out-of-jail/mesh-card if we absolutely must make Service work as part of troubleshooting.

 This was a *eureka* moment for me.
 I wondered why have a sidecar if Services still work with Gateways and VirtualServices, and it is because the sidecar allows us to now apply rules and policies like mTLS, traffic shaping, etc.